Quick Answer

 No commitment.
 Month-to-month after the first 30 days.
 BAA signed before any PHI access.

-Last updated 2026-05-22.
-HIPAA framing references the HHS Office for Civil Rights and the HHS Security Rule.
-CFG does not claim HIPAA certification (no such designation exists).
+Last updated 2026-08-10.
+HIPAA framing references the HHS Office for Civil Rights, Business Associate Agreement guidance, and the HHS Security Rule.
+This is operational information, not a legal compliance opinion.